Skip to main content

 Step 2: Choose an email address and initial role

-Fill in the invitee’s email and choose one of the four roles:
+Fill in the invitee’s email and choose one of the four roles: See Organizations for a detailed breakdown of each role.

 Start restrictive.
 Invite new members as Member by default; promote to Admin only when the role warrants it.
 It’s much easier to expand privileges later than to ask someone to “give me back admin access.”